 The Teen Parent Assessment program provides living arrangement evaluation, case management, support services and workshops to move teen parents toward self-sufficiency.

 Request an appointment to discuss emergency rental assistance (ERAP) at one of DHS vendor locations.

-Meeting the needs of vulnerable adults and families to help reduce risk and promote self-sufficiency.
+The Family Services Administration provides protection, intervention and social services to meet the needs of vulnerable adults and families to help reduce risk and promote self-sufficiency.

 The Homeless Services Program oversees the provision of homeless services to individuals and families in the District of Columbia.

-The Interim Disability Assistance (IDA) Program provides temporary financial assistance to those who are unable to work due to a disability and have a high probability of receiving federal Supplemental Security Income (SSI).
+The Interim Disability Assistance (IDA) program provides temporary financial assistance to those who are unable to work due to a disability and have a high probability of receiving federal Supplemental Security Income (SSI).

 DHS investigates allegations of suspected public assistance benefit fraud, related to SNAP, TANF and Medicaid.
 We also investigate unusual incidents, such as employee misconduct, harassment, and assault, which compromise the integrity of DHS programs.
 Additionally, DHS receives and assesses suggestions for improvement, and coordinates the resolution of complaints related to DHS programs and services.